feimingxliu/quicksearch/README.md

 ### Introduction

 Quicksearch is a lightweight search engine which deploys and runs as a single binary.
-It's inspired by [Zinc](https://github.com/zinclabs/zinc) but it use [Bleve](https://github.com/blevesearch/bleve) as underlying indexing library.
+It's inspired by [Zinc](https://github.com/zinclabs/zinc) but it uses [Bleve](https://github.com/blevesearch/bleve) as underlying indexing library and supports chinese by default.
 It just supports local storage now.

 ### Getting Started